munnik/gosk/SIGNALK_PATHS.md

 - `forward` (in front of the cargo area)
 - `aft` (behind the cargo area)
-- `<number>` (can be added to a position to clarify a position, lower numbers are closer to the front of the ship, higher numbers are closer to the aft of the ship)
+- `<number>` (can be added to a position to clarify a position, lower numbers are closer to the front of the ship, higher numbers are closer to the aft of the ship, counting starts at 1)

 #### 1.2.3 Combining locations